BenEvansANU/NCI_data_training/docs/_notebook/climate/climate_withtable.rst

 Option 3: Gadi

-A Pangeo environment is configured on Gadi to accelerate optimal performance.
+A Pangeo environment is configured on Gadi for scalable analysis.
 Please refer to instructions on `how to run Jupyter notebooks on Gadi <../prep/pangeo.rst>`_.

-Notes: Pangeo only provides essential packages, such as Xarray, Dask.
-It is sufficient to run most of the current climate examples.
+Notes: The Pangeo installation only provides essential packages, such as Xarray, Dask, which is sufficient to run most of the current climate examples.
 Other domain specific packages would need to be loaded (if it is available on Gadi) or installed in your personal project space.

 CMIP community wiki